Hillage/klinklang-public/README.md

 2. Create and customize configurations: `python configgenerator.py`
    - Answer all questions, it will create your configs based on your answers
 3. Create config for account_generation script: `cp account_generation/config.example.yml account_generation/config.yml`
-4. Edit config.yml from the previous step according to your needs (see *AccountGeneration Config* section for more info)
+4. Edit config.yml from the previous step according to your needs (see [AccountGeneration Config](#accountgeneration-config) for more info)
 5. Start Docker containers if not started (`docker compose up -d`).
 Start Account Generation script (`python account_generation/account_generator.py`)

 ## AccountGeneration Config